 How will I be taxed in retirement?

-There is another saving to be made on PRSI as when you turn 66, you’ll also stop paying PRSI.
-This saving may be accessed earlier if you draw down from a private work pension as some private pensions are not subject to PRSI regardless of age.
+There is another saving on PRSI, as when you turn 66, you’ll also stop paying PRSI.
+This saving may be accessed earlier if you draw down from a private work pension, as some private pensions are not subject to PRSI regardless of age.
 Plus, there is also a reduction in USC when you turn 70.

 How can we help?

-If you want to retire early and don’t know how to go about it, you can get in touch with a qualified financial advisor by calling 01 853 2727.
+If you are in your 20s/30s, this is the best moment to plan your early retirement in Ireland.
+If you want to retire early and don’t know how to go about it, you can contact a qualified financial advisor by calling 01 853 2727.
 We will assess your situation and map out the best options for you.
-If you are in your 20s/30s, this is the best moment to plan your early retirement.

 - Help you set up a pension that suits your future plans